Marco Rubio: Ukraine

 On February 16, 2025, Rubio rejected concerns that Ukraine and Europe would be excluded from any future peace negotiations in the Russian invasion of Ukraine, saying, "One phone call does not solve a war as complex as this one, but I can tell you that Donald Trump is the only leader in the world that could potentially begin that process."
 On February 18, American and Russian delegations headed by Rubio and Russian Foreign Minister Sergey Lavrov met in Riyadh, Saudi Arabia, to develop a framework for further peace negotiations on the Ukraine war.
 Rubio was accompanied by U.S. national security advisor Mike Waltz and Special Envoy Steve Witkoff.

 In October 2025, Rubio and Lavrov began holding discussions in preparation for the 2025 Budapest Summit between Donald Trump and Vladimir Putin.
+The summit was eventually canceled.

 Disagreement with Elon Musk

 On March 7, 2025, The New York Times reported that Rubio had clashed with Elon Musk during a White House cabinet meeting.
 Musk criticized him for not firing anyone in the State Department, and Rubio was angered by Musk's dismantling of USAID while he was the agency's administrator.